 25 years of C&L service and has sold the C&L brand and assets to Geoff

 Martin of Velocity BoatWorks, based in Belleville, Ontario.
-Geoff has

 extensive fibreglass manufacturing and mold-making experience and is a